LEARN HOW TO SKYDIVE

 alone, in the second jump you are only held by one instructor.
 For

 the third jump, both instructors release you and they simply remain by your side.

 For the remaining four jumps, you are accompanied

 by only one instructor and begin to discover the various movements

 Based on the good results obtain previous years, all our AFF

-camp would include 15' in a wind tunnel (except the USA camp which include 30' !)
+camp would include 15' in a wind tunnel.

 At the end of the AFF training course, you have acquired the basic

 knowledge allowing you to jump alone safely.
 After that, you work